Brief

 Ojos del Salado (6893m, the

-Andes), the second highest mountain in South America and the highest active volcano in the world
+Andes), the second highest mountain in South America and the highest active volcano on Earth

 Huayna Potosi (6088m) on 9 March and